MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 In Microsoft Edge 115, support for the **MicrosoftRootStoreEnabled** policy will be removed.

 ## Known locally-trusted certificate behavior differences on Windows
-Prior to Edge 115, the new verifier doesn't support the Windows-only "application policies" extension field which is described in the [CertGetEnhancedKeyUsage function documentation](/windows/win32/api/wincrypt/nf-wincrypt-certgetenhancedkeyusage#remarks).
-In Edge 115, an update was made to ignore the extension.
+Prior to Microsoft Edge 115, the new verifier doesn't support the Windows-only "application policies" extension field which is described in the [CertGetEnhancedKeyUsage function documentation](/windows/win32/api/wincrypt/nf-wincrypt-certgetenhancedkeyusage#remarks).
+In Microsoft Edge 115, an update was made to ignore the extension.
 See [Chromium issue 1439638](https://crbug.com/1439638) for more details.

 This extension uses the object identifier (OID) `1.3.6.1.4.1.311.21.10`.
 If the certificate includes this extension and marks it as critical, the connection fails with `ERR_CERT_INVALID`.